How to get pregnant at a glance

 Chance of getting pregnant naturally

 The chances of getting pregnant naturally are not as high as many people think, which is one of the reasons infertility isn’t diagnosed until a relatively long period of time trying to conceive has passed.
-The age of the woman, or an LGBTQ+ person with a female reproductive system, plays a big role.
+The age of the woman, or an LGBTQIA+ person with a female reproductive system, plays a big role.

 This is because egg quantity and quality decline with age.
 Along with that decline comes a reduction in the chance of the egg developing into a healthy embryo that can become a healthy fetus and reach live birth.